Basilica of Mary, Queen of the Universe: History

-At long last, on January 31, 1993, the first Mass was celebrated in the new church.
-And on August 22, 1993, the church was dedicated.
+At long last, on January 31, 1993, the first Mass was celebrated in the new church, and on August 22, 1993, the church was dedicated.
 Archbishop Pio Laghi was once again present.
 Bishop Dorsey proclaimed “a day of great rejoicing” and asked God’s grace upon all who would be drawn to the Shrine.

 The use of the title "Mary, Queen of the Universe" is drawn from section 59 of Lumen gentium, the Dogmatic Constitution on the Church issued in 1964 by the Second Vatican Council, which stated: "Finally, the Immaculate Virgin, preserved free from all guilt of original sin, on the completion of her earthly sojourn, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen of the universe, that she might be the more fully conformed to her Son, the Lord of lords and the conqueror of sin and death."
 This usage could reflect Orlando's connection to nearby Cape Canaveral, the liftoff point for America's crewed space program, as spaceflight was likely the inspiration for the term.
 Cape Canaveral is part of the Diocese of Orlando.

 In 2004, Archbishop Thomas Wenski petitioned the USCCB to ask for the Shrine to be elevated from a diocesan to a National Shrine.
 The petition was granted and “National” was added to the name.

-The National Conference of Catholic Bishops held their spring convocation here in 2008.
+The National Conference of Catholic Bishops held their spring convocation there in 2008.
 On July 17, 2009, Pope Benedict XVI declared the Shrine a minor basilica because of its ministry to the estimated half million pilgrims and tourists.